mereshd/mereshd/README.md

 - 📚 I’m a graduate student **in the MS in Applied Data Science program at the University of Chicago**

-- 🤝 I’m **eager to partner on open-source endeavors and drive innovative tech solutions forward**
+- 🤝 I’m eager to **collaborate on open-source projects and contribute to the creation of exciting solutions**

 - 📫 Contact me at: **danilm@uchicago.edu**